What are Low-Maintenance Dog Breeds for First-Time Pet Parents?

 Considerations for picking a low-maintenance dog

 Opting for a low-maintenance dog can be particularly appealing if you’re a first-time dog pet parent or have a demanding schedule.
-Dogs considered low maintenance allow you to focus on building a strong bond without feeling overwhelmed by extensive care routines.
-Ultimately, a low maintenance dog can bring the joy and companionship of pet ownership while fitting seamlessly into your lifestyle.
+Dogs who are considered low-maintenance allow you to focus on building a strong bond without feeling overwhelmed by extensive care routines.
+Ultimately, a low-maintenance dog can bring the joy and companionship of pet parenthood while fitting seamlessly into your lifestyle.
 Here are some factors to consider:

 Size